daler3/02456-Project---Background-Audio-Classification/README.md

 - load_plot_cm.py: file for loading and plotting a confusion matrix
 - draw_convnet.py: script used for drawing the cnn architecture

+##### Overlaying dataset creation:
+The folder called "Overlaying_datasets_creation_scripts" contains the scripts necessary to create two datasets containing overlaying sound segments, starting from UrbanSound8K.
+More explanation of this can be found in the Python notebook referenced below.

 ## Python Notebook:
 The repository contains also a Python notebook that can be seen [here](http://nbviewer.jupyter.org/github/lccambiaghi/02456-Project---Background-Audio-Classification/blob/master/Notebook.ipynb)